PiwikPRO/PPMS-PublicDocs/data_collection/web/guides.rst

 Disabling link tracking with CSS classes
 """"""""""""""""""""""""""""""""""""""""

 You can mark links that you do not with to track with CSS classes.
-JS Tracker will ignore such links and won't track them.
+JS Tracking Client will ignore such links and won't track them.

 .. code-block:: javascript